-Conditional contributions and investment income having donor stipulations which are satisfied in the period the gift is received and the investment income is earned are recorded as revenue with donor restriction and then released from restriction.
+Conditional contributions having donor stipulations which are satisfied in the period the gift is received are recorded as revenue with donor restrictions and then released from restriction.

 Income Taxes

 The Foundation is exempt from income taxes under Section 501 of the Internal Revenue Code and a similar provision of state law.
 However, the Foundation is subject to federal income tax on any unrelated business taxable income.
 The Foundation files tax returns in the U.S. federal jurisdiction.